UoA-CARES/cares_reinforcement_learning/docs/developer_guide/index.md

 ## Core Framework Structure

 ### `runners/`
-The [runners](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/runners) folder contains the primary training and evaluation loop logic, including experiment execution, evaluation scheduling, and checkpoint management.
+The [runners][runners-code] folder contains the primary training and evaluation loop logic, including experiment execution, evaluation scheduling, and checkpoint management.
 This is the main entry point for how algorithms interact with environments during training.

 ### `algorithm/`
-The [algorithm](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/algorithm) folder contains the learning logic for each method, grouped by broad method families such as `value-based`, `policy-based`, and `unsupervised skill discovery`.
+The [algorithm][algorithm-code] folder contains the learning logic for each method, grouped by broad method families such as `value-based`, `policy-based`, and `unsupervised skill discovery`.

 This folder also contains:
 - Shared `SARL` and `MARL` algorithm interfaces